infoatgodreams/GoDreams-Repository/Volume 1/Roll Ups/Child Safety/Child Safety.md

 shall have at least one toilet, with a total surface area of at least two sq. meters. shall have at least one bathroom/shower, with a total surface area of at least six sq. meters.

+### For a dormitory
+Dormitory buildings shall not be more than one storey.
+The number of children residing in one bedroom in a dormitory building shall not exceed sixteen.
+The surface area for one bedroom in a dormitory building shall be at least forty-eight sq. meters.
+A dormitory building shall have at least one toilet compartment for each bedroom with a total surface area of at least one sq. meter.
+A dormitory building in a childcare institution shall have at least one bathroom/shower compartment for each bedroom, with a total surface area of at least one and half sq. meters.
+A dormitory building in a childcare institution shall have at least one washing basin for each bedroom.

+### For victims of trafficking [^7]

+-   Each victim shall have a separate single bed or his/her own area in a double or triple room of a suitable size, with a suitable bed and bedding, seating, storage for clothes, lockable or otherwise saffe storage ffor personal possessions, a window with sufficient light for study and other work.
+-   Staff sleeping rooms shall not be part of the communal living area (except in case of very young or sick children) but should be located close to the victims' bedrooms to respond to night time needs.

+# Response to child abuse